theheraldproject/theheraldproject.github.io/specs/payload-secured.md

 The [Transmitting]({{"/background/glossary" | relative_url }}) phone know:-

-- It's own master identity symmetric key/UUID (Agreed via Diffie-Hellman-Merkle with healthcare central system)
+- Its own master identity symmetric key/UUID (Agreed via Diffie-Hellman-Merkle with healthcare central system)
-- It's health authorities public key for any given day
+- Its health authority's public key for any given day
-- It's own ephemeral (Bluetooth) pubic/private key pair for this single exchange
+- Its own ephemeral (Bluetooth) pubic/private key pair for this single exchange
-- It's own exposure confirmation public/private key pair for this day
+- Its own exposure confirmation public/private key pair for this day
-- It's own persistent UUID
+- Its own persistent UUID
-- It's own geo-approximator (E.g. postal district in the UK - 10000 households on average)
+- Its own geo-approximator (E.g. postal district in the UK - 10000 households on average)
-- It's own phone make and model identifier string
+- Its own phone make and model identifier string
 - The receiver's ephemeral public key for this single exchange

 The [Receiving]({{"/background/glossary" | relative_url }}) phone knows:-